sevenval/flat-docs/reference/templating/loop.md

 command _automatically_ produces commas to separate its child productions.

 You may also use a literal comma at the end of the loop body.
 This will not result in duplicate commas.
-However, as a literal comma is produces as part of each iteration, the last production will end with that comma.
+However, as a literal comma is produced as part of each iteration, the last production will end with that comma.
 This may result in invalid JSON if the surrounding array or object ends after the loop.

 ### Example: loop over non-JSON data

-If the data to be used in a `loop` is not a JSON-Array, the `array()` function can be used to convert the data:
+If the data to be used in a `loop` is not a JSON array, the [`array()` function](/reference/functions/array.md) can be used to convert the data:

 Input: